moxystudio/rfcs-oss/rfcs/0000-abstraction-layer-for-mobile-error-tracking.md

 ```

 What we would like to to instead is mapping our own API to the one from our current error tracking solution.
 Basically we would only need to change a few lines in a single file.

+Another important motivation is the add the ability to toggle the error reporting whenever we want to.
+Unfortunately, some solutions don't have this feature built-in.

+# Detailed design

+I haven't started to work on the design yet.

+# Drawbacks

+The only drawback I can see is the initial effort to design the solution, since the maintenance should be really simple.

+# Alternatives

+The alternative would be using the API provided directly from the error tracking solutions.
+However, this is not a good idea as I've already commented about in the "Motivation" section.

+# Adoption strategy

+If we implement this proposal, the developers would need to check our own module which is probably going to be called `error-tracking.js` and see the available methods.
+I will probably add this to the RNWM documentation, to make its usage as clear as possible.

+# Unresolved questions

+- Detailed design